Amourspirit/python-ooouno-ex/README.md

 python -m main env -t
 ```

+### Debugging Macros

+Now it is possible to also debug macros when running in the Codesapce (Development container).

+See [Debug Macros in Vs Code](https://github.com/Amourspirit/live-libreoffice-python/wiki/Debug-Macros-in-Vs-Code) Guide for [Live LibreOffice Python].
+The guide uses Port `3002` This container uses Port `3004`.

 ### Testing Virtual Environment

 For a quick test of environment import `uno` If there is no import error you should be good to go.